 In this video, we go through where these are found and how to set up a limit to search within a group.
 This is super handy when keeping your remote monitors and scheduled group scripts organized.
 We can apply these scripts and monitors to your main service plan groups, but limit which machines get targeted.
-Click on ‘Show More’ to read the step-by-step transcript to follow along with how to do this in your Automate.

 Step by Step:

 - Today I wanted to go over scheduling monitors and or scripts based on a search on your surface plans let’s get into it.